acarl005/mongoose-cli/README.md

 ```
 mongoose setUri <uri>
 ```
 Tells mongoose where the MongoDB is.
 Give it a mongo connection string, e.g. `mongodb://andy:corn@localhost:27017/cli`.
-If you need to dynamically determine the URI, then you should directly edit the `models/connection-string.js` file instead.
+If you need to dynamically determine the URI (e.g. have it depend on an enviroment variable), then you should directly edit the `models/connection-string.js` file instead.

 ####Creating models
 ```